googs0/av-safe-toolkit/README.md

 * **Research-grade corpus:** a JSON-LD HF-AVC module (taxonomy + threat model) for historico-forensic cases mapped to engineering descriptors and UNCAT/ECHR/Istanbul categories.

-* **Use cases:** architecture/ombuds audits, human-rights documentation, and reproducible metrology for AV environments—strictly anti-surveillance and ethics-forward.

 ## Quickstart